-However the good news came out in early September that the Kyirong border was ready for reopen after long time reconstruction.
+Good news came out in early September.
+The Gyirong border was ready for reopen after long time reconstruction.
 The road from Lhasa to Kyirong border was well recovered and reconstructed, but the Nepal section road condition is still not good even though it is accessible by most vehicles.
 With regards to the Zhangmu border, it will be not be reopen without prior notice.
 With the reconstruction process going on and the local tourism basic infrastructure recovery, Tibet will expects more and more overseas travelers for the travel across the Kyirong border in 2018.

-More details about Tibet tour, welcome to contact us.
+More details about Tibet Nepal border crossing, welcome to contact us.
 Both websites belong to one same tour company in Lhasa.